Did you know that only 19 US states require students to take a personal finance course in school?

 1. Make Your Money Work for You

-Investing is a lesson too few students ever learn in high school, let alone college.
-Teaching them the power of money invested in mutual funds and other conservative accounts (for the time being, until they feel comfortable taking on more risk) can improve their financial well-being in addition to expanding their horizons when it comes to the world of finance and how it can work to their advantage.
-Encouraging them to start a retirement account during their high school years can also be one of the best personal finance lesson they’ll ever learn, as they’ll reap the benefits of starting early later on when it comes time to retire (though it’ll probably prove a challenge trying to convince a teenager to invest in an account they can’t touch for five more decades!).
+Investing is a lesson only a few students ever learn in high school, let alone college.
+Teaching them the power of money invested in mutual funds, share dealing accounts and other conservative accounts (for the time being, until they feel comfortable taking on more risk) can improve their financial well-being in addition to expanding their horizons when it comes to the world of finance and how it can work to their advantage.

-- Food: Use coupons (through a local publication or from online websites such as SumoCoupon), buy generic even if name brands are flashier, wait for certain items to go on sale before buying, and for dining out, try to find places that offer student discounts.
+- Food: Use coupons (through a local publication or from online websites), buy generic, supermarket food, even if name brands are flashier, wait for certain items to go on sale before buying, and for dining out, try to find places that offer student discounts.

 - Car: It’s often said that cars lose an average of 15-20% of their value the moment you drive it off the dealer’s lot – always buy used unless you are financially secure enough to buy new.

 - Clothes: Again, use coupons, wait for sales (especially for seasonal items), price-compare online prior to purchasing, and if you have limited financial means, stick to what you absolutely need and build up savings – not a wardrobe – in the meantime.